Orzo is a popular small rice-shaped pasta used in many Mediterranean dishes. However, many wonder if this pasta has any nutritional benefits.

 Orzo pasta also has a low glycemic index and therefore does not cause quick rises in blood sugar levels.

-Enjoy your orzo pasta with nutritious fruits, vegetables, healthy fats, lean protein, and dairy for a balanced meal.
+Enjoy your orzo pasta with nutritious vegetables, healthy fats, lean protein, and dairy for a balanced meal.